If you’re wondering why parts of your lawn turn yellow and brown after you mow it, then you’ve come to the right place.

 The general rule for mowing is that you should never cut off more than one third of the grass in one go.
 Many lawn care enthusiasts refer to this as the “rule of thirds”.

-In other words, if your grass is three inches long, then you should only cut off an inch.
-If it is 7 inches long, then you should only cut off about 2 inches.
+In other words, if your grass is three inches long, only an inch should be cut off.
+If it is 7 inches long, then you should aim to cut off about 2 inches.

 People usually get caught out by this when they allow their grass to grow higher than normal.
 You may have been too busy or you might have been on vacation for two weeks.
 Perhaps, the weather was too wet.

 Your mistake was that you cut off too much when you finally did get the chance to mow the lawn.
 As a result, you “stressed” the grass out and exposed its yellowy sheaths.

-Most lawn mowers have a height setting that can you can adjust.
-If you are unsure about which height you should set it to, then you should play it safe and use the highest setting available.
+Most lawn mowers have a height setting that you can adjust.
+If you are unsure about which height you should use, then you should play it safe and set it to the highest setting available.
 Then, three or four days later, you can return and mow it on a lower setting.

 Remember that grass is a plant.
 By chopping off too much of it in one go, you are essentially damaging it.
 As a result, it can take a week or two before it repairs itself.